 For the curry spices

-To add the distinctive curry flavour to the dish you will need dried cumin and coriander powder, turmeric, fennel seeds, garam masala and dried chili flakes.
+To add the distinctive curry flavour to the dish you will need dried cumin and coriander powder, turmeric, fennel seeds, garam masala and dried chilli flakes.

-The chili flakes control the heat of the curry.
-If you like a hot curry, just add extra; if you prefer a milder taste then add less.
+The chilli flakes control the heat of the curry.
+If you like a hot curry add extra; if you prefer a milder taste add less.

 You don’t have to worry about grinding the fennel seeds.
 It is perfectly fine to add the whole seeds, they will soften as the curry cooks.